How Grape-Seed Extract Supports Your Health

 The phytonutrients in wine, particularly red wine, and grape-seed extract have since been found to support cardiovascular health.
 Studies on the grape bioflavonoids have shown them to be free radical scavengers that may be even more potent than the antioxidant vitamins C and E. So these compounds effectively help maintain healthy low-density lipoproteins (LDL) levels already in the normal range. *

-These compounds effectively inhibit oxidation of human low-density lipoproteins (LDL).
-Grape seed extract also demonstrates anti-inflammatory activity, and a growing body of research suggests an additional role in enhancing capillary strength.
+Grape-seed extract also been shown to help support a normal, healthy inflammatory response, and a growing body of research suggests an additional role in optimizing capillary strength.*